Let's be brutally honest for a second: picking the right SEO software in 2026 can literally make or break your entire digital marketing strategy.

 Ahrefs Site Audit

-- Integrates with Google Search Console
+- Hooks up directly with your Google Search Console.

 Semrush Site Audit